Symplectic toric stratified spaces with isolated singularities: Symplectic toric manifolds

-commutes, and so the morphism $c_{\sf Top}(\varphi)$ is a symplectomorphism. \end{enumerate}
+commutes.
+Thus, $\ctop(\varphi)$ is a symplectomorphism with respect to the symplectic structure induced by the morphisms $\alpha^P_w$. \end{enumerate}

-As it will be important later, we present below an outline of the process used to ``symplectize'' the quotient space $c_{\sf Top}(P,\omega)$.
-First, an important theorem about extending Marsden-Weinstein and Meyer reduction to a specific scenario involving manifolds with corners is required.
+As it will be important later, we present below an outline of the process used to ``symplectize'' the quotient space $\ctop(P,\omega)$.
+First, an important theorem about extending Marsden- Weinstein and Meyer reduction to a specific scenario involving manifolds with corners is required.